wyattweeks/MapR-ES-DB-Spark-Payments/README.md

         Update the connection settings

-#### Note: The following capabilities are demonstrated from a command line interface, and therefore may not be applicable to all demonstration audiences.
+## Note: The following steps are demonstrated from a command line interface, and therefore may not be applicable to all demonstration audiences.

-#### 5  Query the payments table in MapR-DB JSON, with Spark SQL
+## 5 - Query the payments table in MapR-DB JSON, with Spark SQL
 This spark job loads data from MapR-DB JSON (using the MapR-DB Spark connector), into a Spark Dataset (an in-memory RDD optimized for performance), then runs Spark-SQL to query that data

 In a new terminal window, ssh to the cluster edge node as 'mapr' and: